ThomasH1881/NTGAT/README.md

 After GPU running, my_edge_softmax will generate traces. (set saving directory at dgl/ops/edge_softmax.py line 186,187)

-Move traces to gat/'simulation with traces', and run gat/'simulation with traces'/main.py for simulation.
+Move traces to gat/'simulation with traces', and run gat/'simulation with traces'/main.py for simulation with node tailoring.

 # Simulator: